The bright limits, above which saturation occurs, depends on subarray configurations for the various JWST NIRISS observing modes.

 Main article: NIRISS Single Object Slitless Spectroscopy

 The NIRISS single object slitless spectroscopy (SOSS) mode is optimized to obtain spectra from 0.6–2.8 μm of transiting exoplanets around bright stars.
-SOSS makes use of the GR700XD grism to disperse the light into 3 orders, 2 of which are useable, at a resolution of R ~ 700.
+SOSS makes use of the GR700XD grism to disperse the light into three orders, two of which are useable, at a resolution of R ~ 700.

 Table 1.
 Estimated bright limits for NIRISS SOSS mode (G2 V star)